tusharui/sketchy_io/Roadmap.md

 - [ ] F6: Game room settings
   - [ ] T1: Real Time changes
   - [ ] T2: Custom words
-- [ ] F13: Chat functionality
-  - [ ] T1: Make different type of msgs (guess, system, normal)
-  - [ ] T2: If Player guessed then his msg is not sent to others
 - [ ] F15: Timer for each round
   - [ ] T1: if certain percent of players guessed correctly then decrease the time for others
-  - [ ] T2: show timer in client side

 # Bugs